 Don’t trust everything online!
-The CRAPP test on the Evaluate Resources Survival Guide can help you evaluate information.
+The CRAPP test on the Evaluating Information and Fake News Survival Guide is a good place to start.

 Google’s spiders, or web crawlers, index content on the web, a bit like the index in the back of a book.
 They can only do this for sites that are publicly accessible, not everything is in Google.